kcoopermiller/reveal-template/README.md

 ### Font Configuration

-This project uses Google Fonts with:
+This project uses:

-- Inter (sans-serif) - for body text
+- **Open Runde Sans** (self-hosted) - for body text and UI elements
-- Playfair Display (serif) - for headings
+- **Playfair Display** (serif) - for headings and emphasis

-Fonts are imported via Google Fonts CDN in the Scout theme.
-To change fonts, update the imports in `css/theme/source/scout.scss`.
+- **IBM Plex Mono** (Google Fonts) - for code blocks

+The Open Runde Sans font family is self-hosted in `/public/fonts/openrunde/` with Regular, Medium, Semibold, and Bold weights.
+Other fonts are loaded from Google Fonts CDN.

 ## Creating Slides